top of page

 • publicising good practice and encouraging shared learning, with this website providing insights to ways in which members and partners are transforming urban cores.

-Our aim is to help generate manifestos that ensure city centres as they change and adapt are effective in improving the quality of life and wellbeing of citizens, and contribute to cities being more sustainable and resilient, achieving this by providing an opportunity to engage commercial, civic leaders, practitioners and academics to advance thinking and planning of city centres for the future.
+Our aim is to help generate manifestos that ensure city centres as they change and adapt are effective in improving the quality of life and wellbeing of citizens, and contribute to cities being more resilient by providing opportunities to engage commercial, civic leaders, practitioners and academics to advance thinking and planning city centres for the future.

 We believe there is a need for more shared understanding of how to make city centres more sustainable and resilient, and new forms of collaboration to help ensure that they remain the beating heart of the city as a whole.
 This needs to be informed by innovative research, adoption of new technology and knowledge, and the sharing of good practice.